What is Segni Mossi?

 Segni Mossi aims to find interesting ways to bring the arts into education.
 They work to engage all kinds of learners, encourage freedom of expression without anxiety and teach valuable skills such as creativity and curiosity.

 Created in Italy by Alessandro (an illustrator) and Simona (a dancer), Segni Mossi offers workshops and training courses that blend movement with graphic art.
-The key focus is on workshops in public primary schools, in conjunction with Mus-e, an organisation that works to promote social inclusion through arts in Rome.
+The key focus is on workshops in public primary schools, in conjunction with Mus-e, an organization that works to promote social inclusion through arts in Rome.
 Segni Mossi supports several schools through weekly movement and art workshops.

 The intention of the workshops is to explore the common ground between dance and drawing.
 Learners of all ages are able to experience how these two languages can blend together, using a sensory approach in a non-competitive setting.
 The workshops focus on creating an environment that stimulates collaboration and innovation, supporting participants to overcome fears that block creativity.